 Useful for their evergreen foliage and winter colour provided by berries and / or variegated leaves.
 Slow growing and usually only available as smaller specimens as they don't take too kindly to being moved.
 Will tolerate shade, especially the darker-leaved forms, variegated types require sun to bring colours out to the optimum.
 Hollies are usually either male or female and only the females have the berries, but they need a male to achieve this!
 The naming of varieties doesn't help the situation however - see below:

-I. aquifolium "Mme.
-Briot" variegated female, red berries.
+I. aquifolium "Golden King" variegated female, red berries.

 I. aquifolium " J.C. van tol" - self-fertile female, abundant red berries, dark green smooth margined leaves.

-One of my favourites I. aquifolium "ferox argentea", hedgehog holly - variegated, male with spikes all over the surface of the leaf, a bit more fussy about soil than the others, doesn't like it too heavy or wet.
+One of my favourites I. aquifolium "ferox argentea", hedgehog holly - variegated, male with spikes all over the surface of the leaf, a bit more fussy about soil than the others.

 A more reliable alternative to the Italian cypress in the British climate and a very lovely tree in its own right.
 Narrowly upright with a blue-grey tinge to the foliage best brought out when planted in full sun.